zhiyiYo/PyQt-Fluent-Widgets/README.md

 ```

 ## Run Example
-After installing PyQt-Fluent-Widgets package using pip, you can run any demo in the examples directory, for example:
+After installing PyQt6-Fluent-Widgets package using pip, you can run any demo in the examples directory, for example:
 ```python
 cd examples/gallery
 python demo.py